Just-Natsuki-Team/NatsukiModDev/README.md

 1. Download a fresh copy of DDLC from https://ddlc.moe. **Do not use a Steam installation**.
 2. Extract/unzip DDLC.
 3. Download the JN mod files: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the most recent release under _Releases_.
+Select the ZIP file starting with `jn` (I.E `jn-1.0.0.zip`).
 4. Extract/unzip the JN mod files.
 5. From the JN mod files, copy the `game` folder contents (all of it) into the `game` folder of DDLC.
 If asked to replace files, select _Yes_.
 6. From the JN mod files, copy the `lib` folder contents (all of it) into the `lib` folder of DDLC.
 If asked to replace files, select _Yes_.